Open Knowledge Format (OKF): What It Is and How to Adopt It

 Which field is required in an OKF concept?

-type is required in each concept document's YAML frontmatter. title, description, resource, tags, and timestamp are recommended but optional.Does OKF replace RAG or MCP?
+type is always required in each concept document's YAML frontmatter. title, description, resource, and tags are recommended; the v0.2 provenance, trust, lifecycle, freshness, and computation families are optional unless their own contract says otherwise.Does OKF replace RAG or MCP?

 Does OKF improve SEO or AI citations?